suzygiv/GiveBack-KeepTrack/README.md

 Deployed Heroku link: https://giveback-keeptrack.herokuapp.com/

 ## Description
 GiveBack KeepTrack is a full stack application built with React JS.
-Users can keep track of their charitable donations throughout the year, including details such as category, tax deducible, employer matched, and receipts/documentation.
+Users can keep track of their charitable donations throughout the year, including details such as category, tax deductible, employer matched, and receipts/documentation.
 [Link to the deployed application]

 ## Table of Contents
 * [Installation](#installation)